aws-solutions-library-samples/guidance-for-generating-recommendation-of-rules-for-aws-entity-resolution/README.md

 ![reference_architecture](assets/images/ref_arch.jpg)

-2. Include the architecture diagram image, as well as the steps explaining the high-level overview and flow of the architecture.
-    - To add a screenshot, create an ‘assets/images’ folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README.

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
 As of March 2025, the cost for running this Guidance with the default settings in the us-east-1 AWS Region is approximately $22.00 per month for running the AWS Glue notebook for 10 hours in a month consuming 5 DPUs._